Our Business Philosophy

 Our History

-We initially opened BBRT Associates LLC, in 1997 in Virginia Beach, VA.
+We opened BBRT Associates LLC in 1997 in Virginia Beach, VA.
 Though we began as traveling vendors, we quickly opened a two-story storefront bookstore.
 We then moved to Virginia Beach Farmers Market and Antique Mall.
-Since that time we have taken our business to four other cities and two different countries (Korea and Turkey) before re-opening in Tampa and now St. Augustine, FL.
+Since then, we have taken our business to four other cities and two countries (Korea and Turkey) before re-opening in Tampa and now St. Augustine, FL.
 We have taken our book business to military and civilian communities as a military family ourselves.
-Our changing focus is on an historical and genealogical venture, featuring our books in a museum setting.
-We are relocating from Tampa to St. Augustine, FL and are excited to, not only, serve the local military and civilian community, but also have our business on the web, where we are accessible to the world.
+Our changing focus is on a historical and genealogical venture featuring our books in a museum setting.
+We relocated from Tampa to St. Augustine, FL, and are excited to serve the local military and civilian community and have our business on the web, where we are accessible to the world.